kneron/document_center/docs/720_1.3.0/getting_start_720.md

 #### 5.1.1. <span style="color:blue;font-weight:bold;">isi examples</span>

+* ISI (Image Streaming Inference) is a framework to communicate with KL720/KL520 devices and do image inference in streamline mode.

 ##### 5.1.1.1 **kl720_isi_load_model**

 * This example will download a model file to the memory of KL720 directly without using flash